megacamelus/camel-upstream-info/camel-documentation/camel-minio.md

 This operation will delete the object camelKey from the bucket mycamelbucket.

--   ListBuckets: this operation lists the buckets for this account in this region
+-   `ListBuckets`: this operation lists the buckets for this account in this region

 <!-- -->